Prince Harry Just Revealed the Classic Sweet He’s Never Tried Before

 During a trip to a nature reserve in the English county of Lancashire, Prince Harry watched a group of teens participate in several classic camping activities, including roasting marshmallows over a campfire.
 However, the royal declined making one for himself.
 “I’ve never toasted marshmallows over a campfire.
 They’re too sweet for me,” he admitted.

 How could this be?
 We have one guess: His mother might have something to do with it.
 Princess Diana was known for her commitment to healthy eating, former royal chef Darren McGrady revealed last year.
 Perhaps she kept a few sweet treats off of her kids’ plates—including these sugary puffs.
-(Find out how Princes William and Harry are keeping their mother’s legacy alive.)
+He does, however, have a favorite-fast food order.

 [Source: Food & Wine]